alexhwilliams/blog.teddyhyde.com/index.md

 <div class="hero-unit">

+<h1>Teddy Hyde</h1>

-<h1>Teddy Hyde: one-handed creation on your Jekyll blog hosted on GitHub.</h1>
+No comprises editing of your Jekyll blog on github from your android phone.

 </div>